What is Miniprin?

 Before taking this medicine

-Do not give Miniprin to a child or teenager with a fever, flu symptoms, or chickenpox.
-Miniprin can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+Using Miniprin in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 You should not use Miniprin if you are allergic to it, or if you have: